Payment Card Compliance

 All university departments that process payment card transactions for goods and services are deemed to be merchants under the PCI DSS.
 Such departments must request and receive approval from Treasury Services prior to accepting payment cards.
 Treasury Services will assist departments in establishing processes and appropriate controls to comply with this policy through on-line training.

-Third party vendors (processors, software providers, payment gateways, or other goods or service providers) who accept credit card transactions on behalf of the university must contractually agree to: (1) adhere to all applicable requirements in PCI DSS, (2) be liable for the security of the cardholder data, (3) notify the university of any breaches or intrusions within 72 hours of discovery and (4) periodic information security reviews by Technology Services.
+Third party vendors (processors, software providers, payment gateways, or other goods or service providers) who accept credit card transactions on behalf of the university must contractually agree to: (1) adhere to all applicable requirements in PCI DSS, (2) upon written request, furnish proof of compliance with PCI-DSS, (3) be liable for the security of the cardholder data, (4) notify the university of any breaches or intrusions within 72 hours of discovery and (5) periodic information security reviews by Technology Services.
 Detailed procedural steps are provided below to ensure full compliance.

 Departments accepting payment cards must adhere to these standards which are updated periodically and verify the compliance of third party service providers annually.
 The standards can be summarized as follows: